 5. Reasonably consistent is defined as taking reasonable steps to apply applicable statements to a local situation.
 Not all statements will apply equally to all situations.
 In some cases, it will be impractical because of physical conditions, existing development, economic factors or other reasons to fully apply a statement.
 It is also recognized that complete information is not always available to decision makers.
 These factors mean that common sense will dictate the application of the statements.
 Thoughtful innovation and creativity in their application is encouraged.

 6. Conflicts among the statements must be considered and resolved in the context of the planning area and the needs of its citizens.

-7. The Department of Service Nova Scotia and Municipal Relations, with other Provincial departments, may prepare guidelines and other information to help municipalities in implementing the statements.
+7. The Department of Housing and Municipal Affairs, with other Provincial departments, may prepare guidelines and other information to help municipalities in implementing the statements.
 Provincial staff are available for consultation on the reasonable application of the statements.

 N.S.
 Reg.
 272/2013

 Statement of Provincial Interest

 Regarding the Development of the Nova Centre